 Description of the Indicator

 The Air Quality Index (AQI) is a measurement used to assess nationwide air quality, based on the following five pollutants: ground-level ozone (smog), particle pollution, carbon monoxide, sulfur dioxide and nitrogen dioxide.
-Having no AQI score means the air was perfectly healthy for a given day.
-A score from 0 to 50 is considered “good”; a score 51-100 is considered “moderate”; a score from 101-150 is considered “unhealthy for sensitive groups” (such as asthmatics, those 65 and older and those with heart and lung disease); a score ranging from 151-200 is considered “unhealthy for everyone”; a score from 201-300 is considered “very unhealthy”; and anything above 301 is considered “hazardous for everyone.”
-The data below details the air quality data for Lackawanna and Luzerne Counties.
-Also mentioned is the number of unhealthy days in each county.
+A score from 0 to 50 is considered “good”; a score from 51 to 100 is considered “moderate”; a score from 101 to 150 is considered “unhealthy for sensitive groups” (such as people with asthma, individuals 65 years or older, and people with heart or lung disease); a score ranging from 151 to 200 is considered “unhealthy for everyone”; a score from 201 to 300 is considered “very unhealthy”; and anything above 301 is considered “hazardous for everyone.”
+The data below details the air quality for Lackawanna and Luzerne Counties, along with the numbers of unhealthy days in each county.
+Information for Wayne County was unavailable.

 Why is it important?